Kieron Dwyer: Personal life

 Kieron Dwyer was born in 1967 in Chicago, Illinois.
 His father William M. Dwyer and mother Andrea Braun were both actors in Chicago theater and TV ads.
 Several years after his parents divorced, Dwyer's mother met and married comics creator John Byrne (with whom Dwyer collaborated on the "Torch of Liberty" backups in Danger Unlimited, as well as a one-shot special).
 Byrne became Dwyer's stepfather when Kieron was 13 and Byrne encouraged Dwyer's aspirations to be a cartoonist and assisted in landing Dwyer's first professional job drawing Batman #413 (Nov.
 1987).
-Braun and Byrne would go on to be divorced, but Dwyer's love of art would continue to grow and flourish.
+Braun and Byrne would later divorce, but Dwyer's love of art would continue to grow and flourish.

-Dwyer and his wife, Birch, have one child, son Liam, who continues in his father's footsteps as he loves to draw.